Ungku Abdul Aziz: Academic career

 He worked in the state administration of Johore, in 1952–1961 as a lecturer at the University of Malaya (Singapore), with a one-year break, when he headed the Council on Language and Literature of Malaysia.

 In the years 1962–1965, he was a professor and dean of the Faculty of Economics of the University of Malaya (Kuala Lumpur), while in 1968–1988, he was promoted to vice-chancellor of this university.
 He was the first Malaysian to become the vice-chancellor of University of Malaya.
 On his initiative, the university created the Botanical Garden, the Museum of Asian Art, the cooperative bookstore.

 He is the author of the economic justification of a number of industrial projects, more than 50 books and monographs on social and economic problems of Malaysia, consultant to UN specialized organizations (ILO, UNESCO, UN Economic Commission for Asia and the Far East).

 On 17 June 1978, he was awarded the rank and title of Royal Professor (Profesor Diraja) by the Yang di-Pertuan Agong of Malaysia.
-Prior to 2025, he was the only person in Malaysia to hold that rank, until Syed Muhammad Naquib al-Attas awarded in the same rank.
+Prior to 2025, he was the only person in Malaysia to hold that rank, until Syed Muhammad Naquib al-Attas, who was also his half-cousin, awarded in the same rank.